AdobeDocs/experience-manager-learn.pt-BR/help/sites/page-authoring/page-authoring-overview-feature-video-use.md

 ---
 title: Criação de uma página no AEM Sites
 seo-title: The following video highlights how to author a new page in Adobe Experience Manager Sites using the Site Editor's UI
-description: O vídeo a seguir destaca como criar uma nova página no Adobe Experience Manager Sites usando a interface do usuário do Editor de sites
+description: O vídeo a seguir destaca como criar uma nova página no Adobe Experience Manager Sites usando a interface do Editor de sites
 seo-description: The following video highlights how to author a new page in Adobe Experience Manager Sites using the Site Editor's UI
 feature: Page Editor, Editable Templates
 topics: authoring, publishing